 And while the female will usually come to you for attention, when she’s had enough, she will move away, while boys are always waiting for your attention and near at hand.
 Females are usually less distracted during training, as she is more eager to get it over with, and get back to her comfy spot in the kennel or the couch.
 The female is less likely to wage a dominance battle with you, but she can be cunning and resourceful in getting her own way.
 She is much more prone to mood swings.
 One day she may be sweet and affectionate — the next day, reserved and withdrawn or even grumpy.
 The female also has periods of being ‘in heat,’ unless she is spayed.
 Seasonal heats can be a month long nightmare — not just for the female, but for you, and every male dog in the neighborhood as well.
 If you are not breeding, you’d be best off to have her spayed since during this time she can leave a bloody discharge on carpets, couches, or anywhere she goes.
 She will be particularly moody and emotional during this time.
 A walk outside during this period can become hazardous if male dogs are in the vicinity, and she will leave a ‘scent’ for wandering intact males to follow, right to your yard, where they will hang out and wait for days.

 Before deciding on male or female, give consideration to any other dogs that may be in or around your home.

 Please note that we are not trying to persuade you into purchasing a male puppy verses a female puppy.
-We have many people that would like a male but choose the female for the reason that females do not hike their legs.
-Both male and females do mark their territory.
+We have many people that would like a male, but choose the female for the reason that females do not hike their legs.
+This is a falsehood.
+Both males and females mark their territory.